 Mr Charara says that with almost five years' funding at current burn rates, the company should be able to complete the phase III trial with its current resources.
-"I think we are one of the best funded small biotechs out there," he says.
-"Most have a runway of six to 12 months' cash."
+"We are one of the best funded small biotechs out there.
+Most have a runway of six to 12 months' cash."